1. The Joule-Thomson Effect

 Rigorous Calculation Method

-The calculator uses peer-reviewed correlations for professional-grade accuracy:
+The calculator uses a NIST-calibrated corresponding states approach for professional-grade accuracy:

 | Parameter | Method | Reference |